 Oma’s Simple Salad with Creamy German Salad Dressing

 My Oma often served a side salad of Feld Salat with her Creamy German Salad Dressing as a side dish to the warm midday meal.
-The dressing may seem unusual, since it contains heavy cream and sugar, but somehow the combination with oil, vinegar, and diced onion works.
-When I was a rotten child I picked out the onions and tried to hide them.
-Failed every time.
-Now I appreciate the flavor they add to the simple lettuce salad.
-Occasionally she’d slice tomatoes or radishes to accompany the salad.
+The dressing may seem unusual since it contains heavy cream and sugar, but adding oil, vinegar, and diced onion somehow works.
+When I was a rotten child, I picked out the onions and tried to hide them.
+(I failed every time; Oma’s have eagle eyes!).
+Now, I appreciate the flavor they add to the simple lettuce salad.
+Occasionally, she’d slice tomatoes or radishes to accompany the salad.
 But the lettuce and dressing were the focus of the plate.

-First she washed and dried the greens.
+First, she washed and dried the greens.
 An onion got a fine dice.
-Sometimes she added a small handful of fresh chopped herbs from the garden.
+She often added a small handful of fresh chopped herbs from the garden.
 Parsley, chives, dill… whatever came in with her.
 Finally, out came her little yellow plastic bowl and a small whisk.
-Oil, vinegar, heavy cream, a bit of salt, and a spoonful of sugar all went into the bowl without measuring.
+Oil, vinegar, heavy cream, a pinch of salt, and a spoonful of sugar all went into the bowl without measuring.
 She just KNEW how much to add.
-In went the onion and herbs before the final stir.
-The salad didn’t get tossed until the last possible second.
-The lettuce leaves wilted quickly, so it went….
-Toss, plate on individual salad plates, EAT.
+The onion and herbs were added before the final stir.
+The salad didn’t get tossed until the last possible second since the lettuce leaves wilted quickly.
+Then, it would be plated on individual salad plates for us to enjoy.

 german salad dressing